Skip To Content

 Course Sequencing for Traditional Students

-Traditional MAAT Students are admitted in the Fall semester.
-They typically follow the course sequence associated with their program, track and expected completion date.
-Full-time traditional (on-campus) students choose from three options with expected completion in August (4 classes/semester) of their second year or January (3 classes/semester) of their third year.
+Traditional MAAT Students are admitted in the Fall and Spring semesters.
+They typically follow the course sequence associated with their program, track, and expected completion date.
+Full-time traditional (on-campus) students choose from three options.
+Students admitted in the fall are expected to complete in August (4 classes/semester) of their second year or January (3 classes/semester) of their third year.

 Course Sequencing for Full-Time Low-Residency Students

-Low-residency students are admitted in the Spring semesters.
-They typically follow the designated low-residency course sequence and enroll in the low-residency specific sections of their classes.
-Students expect to complete the program in Fall of their third year.
+Low-residency students are admitted in the Fall and Spring semesters.
+They typically follow the designated low-residency course sequence and enroll in the low-residency specific (online) sections of their classes.
+Students who enroll in the Spring expect to complete the program in Fall of their third year.

 Students are expected to meet with and discuss their courses with their advisor prior to enrolling in their courses.
 It is strongly recommended that students follow the designated course sequences.
 In certain circumstances students may wish to take a course out of sequence.
 This can be done with the express approval of their advisor.